magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 "Quantity"
 ```

 It worked.
-Our goal is now to change that text with a new one and to
+Our goal is now to replace that text with a new one and to
 add the `help` class to the label in such a way that the `styles.ccs`
 included in the project will render that text in red color